eclipsesrl/udesly-docs/docs/wordpress-cpt-archive-page.md

 title: Post Archive Page
 ---

+Custom post types are content types like posts and pages.
+Since WordPress evolved from a simple blogging platform into a robust CMS, the term *post* stuck to it.
+However, a post type can be any kind of content.

+The Udesly plugin controls if pages you've created as CPT already use a CPT defined by a third party plugin.
+If it's not already defined, the plugin gives you the possibility to create one.
+Just follow the path from WP admin panel: *Udesly > Custom Post Types*

-In WordPress that are several type of pages that can be used as an archive of post of your Blog.
+In WordPress that are several type of pages that can be used as an archive of custom post type.
 Don't forget to define your page accordingly to the list below:

 ## Archive Pages

 - **Main Archive Page**

-    This page is used for Main Blog Page and for taxonomies such as: Categories, Tags, Author if not defined otherwise.
+    This page is used for Main archive for CPT Page and for CPT taxonomies.

     > page=archive

-- **Category page**

-    This page is used for every category of your WordPress Blog.
-This page must have the following attribute on the Body:

-    > page=taxonomy

-- **Specific Category page**

-    This page is used for a specific category of your WordPress Blog.
-This page must have the following attributes on the Body:

-    > page=taxonomy
     >
-    > specific={slug of your category or ID of your category}
+    > post-type={your post type}

+## Taxonomy Pages

+If a third party plugin has defined a taxonomy for a CPT, you can use that taxonomy.
+Otherwise, if you created the CPT in the Udesly plugin, you'll find there a field allowing to define taxonomies.
+The Udesly plugin will define these taxonomies in a specific format: {post-type}_{taxonomy}.

+E.g: if you created a post type called *event* and added taxonomies as category, the taxonomy will be **event_category**

-- **Tag page**
+- **Taxonomy page**

-    This page is used for every tag of your WordPress Blog.
+    This page is used for every tag of your WordPress.
 This page must have the following attributes on the Body:

     > page=taxonomy
     >
-    > post-type=tag
+    > post-type={your taxonomy}

-- **Specific Tag page**
+- **Specific Taxonomy page**

-    This page is used for a specific tag of your WordPress Blog.
+    This page is used for a specific taxonomy of your WordPress.
 This page must have the following attributes on the Body:

     > page=taxonomy
     >
-    > post-type=tag
+    > post-type={your taxonomy}
     >
-    > specific={slug of your tag or ID of your tag}
+    > specific={slug of your tag or ID of your taxonomy}

-- **Author Page**

-    This page is used to show the list of posts created by a given Author.
-This page must have the following attribute on the Body:

-     > page=archive
-     >
-     > post-type=author

-- **Specific Author Page**

-    If you want to give a different style to a given Author page, you have to set it as Specific Author page.
-This page must have the following attribute on the Body:

-     > page=archive
-     >
-     > post-type=author
-     >
-     > specific={author nicename or author ID}

-To see all the elements you can enter in the Author page, check the relative guide [here](wordpress-author-page).

 *The following list includes all elements you can enter within these pages*

 ## Archive Title

-This is the archive page title (**e.g:** Category: My Category) and it can be added on every text element.

-The attribute to enter is:
+This will be the title of your blog archive.
+To create it select a Text Block and insert the attribute:

+> cpt=archive-title

+## Archive Image
+This is the image of your archive.
+You can select a **Div Block** or an **Image** Insert the attribute:

-> blog=archive-title
+> cpt=archive-image

-This item is customizable from the Udesly plugin.
-In **Settings** option, you can manage how the title has to be displayed in the blog page, category page, tag page and all the other post archive page of your site.

 ## Archive Description

-This is the archive page description and it can be added on every text element.

-The attribute to enter is:

-> blog=archive-description

-This item is customizable from the Udesly plugin.
-In **Settings** option, you can manage how the title has to be displayed in the blog page, category page, tag page, specific category page, specific tag page and all the other post archive page of your site.

-## Archive Image

-To set the image of your Archive page, insert a Image item or a Div to set as background image and enter the attribute:
+This is the description of your archive.
+Select a **Text** element and add the attribute:

-> blog=archive-image
+> cpt=archive-description

 ## Archive Posts
 It must be inserted on a Collection List Wrapper and it's the list of archive posts.
 To enable pagination just add the pagination to the collection and you can control the number of posts from *settings --> reading*

 The attribute to enter is:

-> blog=archive-posts
+> cpt=archive-posts

 All the elements you can add in the Collection Item are available below:
 - ### Date & Time